A session for staff covering the practical steps to ensure meetings have a purpose, feel collaborative and produce an outcome.

 About this course

-In this session you will work through some practical steps to ensure future meetings have a purpose, feel collaborative and enable relationships to work.
+This short course will enable you to take some practical steps to ensure that future meetings have a purpose, feel collaborative and enable relationships to work.

 Intended learning outcomes